ysingh/advent_of_code/README.md

-Solutions to the Advent of Code programming puzzles.
-These problems are a lot of fun! https://adventofcode.com/2017
+Solutions to the Advent of Code programming puzzles. https://adventofcode.com/2017